 Myth 1: Fixed term contractors are cheaper than a day rate interim/temp

 You might think that paying someone £50,000 for 12 months’ work is cheaper than paying someone £250 per day for the year?

-One of things people forget are the hidden costs associated with a salaried role; car, bonus, holiday pay, sick days (did you know that an average Britain takes off 7 days a year in sick leave!), employer’s national insurance, office costs, pensions, training days, the list goes on and on.
+One of the things people forget are the hidden costs associated with a salaried role; car, bonus, holiday pay, sick days (did you know that an average Britain takes off 7 days a year in sick leave!), employer’s national insurance, office costs, pensions, training days, the list goes on and on.

 Taking these costs into account an average employee costs about double the actual salary so £100K + the recruitment costs.
-A day rate employee on the other hand works about £70,000 per year if you include the agency costs.
+A day rate employee, on the other hand, works about £70,000 per year if you include the agency costs.

 You also only pay the days the day rate employee actually works as opposed to effectively paying for your fixed term contract a year in advance.